linux-cultist/venv-selector.nvim/README.md

         -- picker options
-        on_telescope_result_callback = nil,        -- callback function for modifying telescope results show_telescope_search_type = true,         -- shows which of the searches found which venv in telescope picker_filter_type = "substring",          -- when you type something in pickers, filter by "substring" or "character" selected_venv_marker_color = "#00FF00",    -- the color of the selected venv marker selected_venv_marker_icon = "✔",           -- the icon to use for marking the selected venv
+        on_telescope_result_callback = nil,        -- callback function for modifying telescope results picker_filter_type = "substring",          -- when you type something in pickers, filter by "substring" or "character" selected_venv_marker_color = "#00FF00",    -- the color of the selected venv marker selected_venv_marker_icon = "✔",           -- the icon to use for marking the selected venv